Industry-Funded Scallop Program

 For detailed information regarding the requirements for observer service providers, please see regulations 648.11(h) (Observer service provider approval and responsibilities) of the Code of Federal Regulations (CFR) 648; Fisheries of the Northeastern United States.
 Summarized information includes contents of applications, application evaluation process, responsibilities of observer service providers, provider conflict of interest, and the process of removal if service providers do not meet the requirements provided.
 A summary of IFS provider requirements can also be found here.

 The service providers listed below have been approved to supply Industry Funded Scallop services.
 Independent third-party monitoring of at-sea catch is required under existing fishery regulations.
-The three service provider companies authorized include;
+The service provider companies authorized include;

 Reports and Monitoring